• Skip to primary navigation

 • ×

-How to make a sourdough starter (day 1 to day 7)
+How to Make a Sourdough Starter From Scratch (day 1 to day 7)

-Don't worry, I'm breaking it down day by day for you, with photos, feeding suggestions, and a briefly resume of what you should expect.
+To make the start of this journey easy, I'm breaking it down day by day for you, with photos, feeding suggestions, and what you should expect.

 Let's start our sourdough culture!